curlygirltech/Diverge/README.md

 #### PostMVP

 - Add an animation that will take place when user opens app
-- Allow the user to search a keyword that will give them songs or albums based on that keyword
+- Allow the user to search a mood keyword (via dropdown menu) that will give them artists based on that mood.
-- Browse Top Artists

 ## Project Schedule